jendave/ancient-wonders/README.md

 FoundryVTT compendiums for [Ancient Wonders](https://www.drivethrurpg.com/en/product/505365/ancient-wonders) by [Ludic Pen](https://www.ludicpen.com/).

+*Ancient Wonders* is a third-party expansion for Starforged with great system-agnostic compatibility.

 *Ancient Wonders* can be found at the following links:

 * [Drive Thru RPG](https://www.drivethrurpg.com/en/product/505365/ancient-wonders)